- Introduction

 🎓 Want to Learn More?

 You now understand WA and GA!
 But here's the truth: knowledge and practice are different.
 Can you use these rules instantly in a real conversation?
-In a Preply trial lesson, I will diagnose your "camera work" and help you practice real conversation where you naturally use these rules.
+In a lesson on Preply, I will diagnose your "camera work" and help you practice real conversation where you naturally use these rules.

 On YouTube I teach the rules.
 But on Preply, we practice conversation where "heart" is conveyed, not just grammar.
 Let's practice together so you can truly master Japanese that connects with people.